hector6298/kafka_stream_etl_dashboard/README.md

 The application consumes user login events, process them, and display them in a real-time map to quantify logins per state.

 ## Overview of architecture
-Find in-depth documentation in the following page.
+Find in-depth documentation [here](https://github.com/hector6298/kafka_stream_etl_dashboard/blob/main/docs/architecture_overview.md).
 It contains a description of the data flow, rationale of the design choices, and other considerations.

 ![infra_diagram](https://github.com/user-attachments/assets/7b1237ba-bf0a-4f8e-a464-e8c9b1eac136)

 ## Deploying the infrastructure and processes

 There are two ways of deploying everything.
-I made a bash script called `deploy.sh` and the other is manually depoying everything.
+I made a bash script called `deploy.sh` and the other is manually deploying everything.

+**Important**
+- You need Docker to be able to build and run this application.
+Please download the latest version [here](https://docs.docker.com/get-started/get-docker/).
+You need at least Dockerfile 1.4 and Buildx v0.8+ for this app, so please be sure to have Docker up-to-date.
+- You also need Python 3.10.
+Get it [here](https://www.python.org/downloads/release/python-3100/).

 ### Automated deployment with `deploy.sh`